borntofrappe/flutter-beginners-tutorial/README.md

 In this instance the message is logged in the `Run` console.

-To add an icon append the `.icon` keyword to the widget.
+For the icon append the `.icon` keyword to the widget.
 Refer to the specific icon in the `icon` field and an icon widget.

 ```dart
 TextButton.icon(